 From the long sandy beaches of Donegal and the Giants Causeway in Antrim to the Silver Strands in Mayo and the Ring of Kerry, Ireland encompasses a fantastically wide variety of countryside, cultures and sites of historical and religious importance.
 Its eastern capital, Dublin, is the birthplace of writers including Oscar Wilde and Samuel Beckett, and is the home of Guinness beer.
 Nicknamed the ‘Emerald Isle’ for its lush landscape of rolling green hills, it is dotted with castles and ancient sites.

 Whatever you choose to do, whenever you choose to go and wherever you choose to go in Ireland, you will be tripping over the historical and cultural past.
 From prehistoric Irish remains such as Brú na Bóinne, to evidence of the country’s monastic past such as Glendalough and Clonmacnoise overlooking the River Shannon.
-The Titanic Museum in Cobh, with it’s brightly coloured houses, is also worth a visit along with the marvellous cathedral.
+The Titanic Museum in Cobh, with it’s brightly colored houses, is also worth a visit along with the marvellous cathedral.
 LTR has some beautiful Irish country houses to rent at its finger tips and they each have their own special characteristics.

 Gastronomically, Ireland now boasts more Michelin starred restaurants than ever and embraces a delicious range of culinary delights mainly based around local, seasonal and sustainable ingredients of which sea food of course plays an integral part.

 In 2019, The 148th Open returns to Royal Portrush for only the second time in the Championship’s history.
 Northern Ireland is hosting this, the oldest international championship, from 18-21 July 2019 and is expecting sports fans from all over Ireland and around the world to arrive in the picturesque town of Portrush.
 Last played at Royal Portrush in 1951, The Open is expected to be the largest sporting event that Northern Ireland has ever held.
-For those golf lovers amongst you, the South of Ireland has numerous Championship courses as well as a myriad of smaller links and parkland courses open to all and offering challenging golf amidst some of the country’s finest scenery.
+For those golf lovers among you, the South of Ireland has numerous Championship courses as well as a myriad of smaller links and parkland courses open to all and offering challenging golf amidst some of the country’s finest scenery.